JimKing100/strains-live/README.md

 - cannabis.csv - The Cannabis Strains dataset posted on Kaggle by LiamLarsen consisting of 2,350 unique cannabis strains.

+model - model directory

-tf_knn.ipynb - The Colab notebook containing the TF-IDF and k-NN code.
+- tf_knn.ipynb - The Jupyter notebook containing the TF-IDF and k-NN code.